-- 27) National Defense and Security, Peace, Unification and Reconciliation. - Twenty (20) members.
-All matters relating to national defense and external and internal threats to national security, peace, internal armed conflict resolution, political negotiation, cessation of hostilities, amnesty, rebel returnees, integration and development, national unification and reconciliation, the Armed Forces of the Philippines; pension plans and fringe benefits of war veterans and military retirees; citizens army selective service; forts; arsenals; military camps and reservations; coast, geodetic and meteorological surveys; civil defense; and military research and development. - Public Information and Mass Media.
-Thirteen (13) members.
+- 27) National Defense and Security, Peace, Unification and Reconciliation.27 - Twenty (20) members.
+All matters relating to national defense and external and internal threats to national security, peace, internal armed conflict resolution, political negotiation, cessation of hostilities, amnesty, rebel returnees, integration and development, national unification and reconciliation, the Armed Forces of the Philippines; pension plans and fringe benefits of war veterans and military retirees; citizens army selective service; forts; arsenals; military camps and reservations; coast, geodetic and meteorological surveys; civil defense; and military research and development. - 28) Public Information and Mass Media.28 -Thirteen (13) members.
 All matters relating to public information, mass communication and broadcast services; the implementation of the provisions of the Constitution regarding ownership and management of mass media and the advertising industry; the development and promotion of information technology; and all matters relating to the artistic standards and quality of the motion picture and television industry.

-- Public Order and Dangerous Drugs.Eleven (11) members.
-All matters relating to peace and order; the Philippine National Police; the Bureau of Jail Management and Penology; the Bureau of Fire Protection; private security agencies; the use, sale, acquisition, possession, cultivation, manufacture and distribution of prohibited and regulated drugs and other similar substances as provided for under pertinent laws, and the prosecution of offenders, rehabilitation of drug users and dependents, including the formulation of drug-related policies. - 90) Public Services. o Thirteen (13) members.
-All matters affecting public services and utilities; communications; land, air, river and sea transportation including railroads, inter-island navigation, and lighthouses; and the grant or amendment of legislative franchises. - 31) Public Works.
-31 Thirteen (13) members.
+- 29) Public Order and Dangerous Drugs.29-Eleven (11) members.
+All matters relating to peace and order; the Philippine National Police; the Bureau of Jail Management and Penology; the Bureau of Fire Protection; private security agencies; the use, sale, acquisition, possession, cultivation, manufacture and distribution of prohibited and regulated drugs and other similar substances as provided for under pertinent laws, and the prosecution of offenders, rehabilitation of drug users and dependents, including the formulation of drug-related policies. - 30) Public Services.30 Thirteen (13) members.
+All matters affecting public services and utilities; communications; land, air, river and sea transportation including railroads, inter-island navigation, and lighthouses; and the grant or amendment of legislative franchises. - 31) Public Works.31 Thirteen (13) members.
 All matters relating to planning, construction, maintenance, improvement and repair of public buildings, highways, bridges, roads, ports, airports, harbors and parks;

-&lt;sup>27As amended by Resolution No. 8, adopted on 15 August 2022, and Resolution No. 9, adopted on 3 September 2019.
+$^{^{\}rm 27}As$ amended by Resolution No. 8, adopted on 15 August 2022, and Resolution No. 9, adopted on 3 September 2019.

-&lt;sup>28As amended by Resolution No. 8, adopted on 15 August 2022, and Resolution No. 6, adopted on 31 July 2019.
+28As amended by Resolution No. 8, adopted on 15 August 2022, and Resolution No. 6, adopted on 31 July 2019.

-&lt;sup>29As amended by Resolution No. 8, adopted on 15 August 2022, and Resolution No. 27, entitled "Resolution to Rename the Senate Committee on Public Order and Illegal Drugs, Amending for the Purpose Section 13 (32) of Rule X of the Senate Rules," adopted by the Senate on 9 November 2010.
+29As amended by Resolution No. 8, adopted on 15 August 2022, and Resolution No. 27, entitled "Resolution to Rename the Senate Committee on Public Order and Illegal Drugs, Amending for the Purpose Section 13 (32) of Rule X of the Senate Rules," adopted by the Senate on 9 November 2010.

-&lt;sup>30As amended by Resolution No. 8, adopted on 15 August 2022, and Resolution No. 6, adopted on 31 July 2019.
+$^{^{\}rm 30}As$ amended by Resolution No. 8, adopted on 15 August 2022, and Resolution No. 6, adopted on 31 July 2019.

-$\,^{\scriptscriptstyle 31}\text{As}$ amended by Resolution No. 8, adopted on 15 August 2022.
+$^{^{\}scriptscriptstyle 31}\mbox{As}$ amended by Resolution No. 8, adopted on 15 August 2022.

-- drainage, flood control and protection; and irrigation and water utilities. - 32) Science and Technology.
-Seven (7) members.
-All matters relating to science and technology, including scientific and technological research, development and advancement. - 33) Social Justice, Welfare and Rural Development.
-Nine (9) members.
-All matters relating to rural development and welfare, and the Constitution on Social Justice. - 34) Sports.
-Eleven (11) members.
-All matters relating to the promotion of physical fitness, professional and amateur sports development. - 35) Sustainable Development Goals, Innovation and Futures Thinking.
-35 Nine (9) members.
-All matters relating to the United Nations 2030 Agenda for Sustainable Development and the Assessment of the country's performance in attaining said development goals through policies, strategies, and actions for the development of desirable futures by using a multi-disciplinary approach in illuminating - As amended by Resolution No. 8, adopted on 15 August - As amended by Resolution No. 8, adopted on 15 August 2022.
+drainage, flood control and protection; and irrigation and water utilities.

+- 32) Science and Technology.32 Seven (7) members.
+All matters relating to science and technology, including scientific and technological research, development and advancement. - 33) Social Justice, Welfare and Rural Development.33 - Nine (9) members.
+All matters relating to rural development and welfare, and the implementation of the provisions of the Constitution on Social Justice. - 34) Sports.34 Eleven (11) members.
+All matters relating to the promotion of physical fitness, professional and amateur sports development. - 35) Sustainable Development Goals, Innovation and Futures Thinking.35 -Nine (9) members.
+All matters relating to the United Nations 2030 Agenda for Sustainable Development and the Assessment of the country's performance in attaining said development goals through policies, strategies, and actions for the development of desirable futures by using a multi-disciplinary approach in illuminating possibilities, outlining policy choices, and assessing alternatives.